sdr1221121/Technical-Test/docs/Architecture.md

 * **Daily Article Generation:**

   * Uses `node-cron`
-  * Generates one new article per day
+  * Generates one new article per day using the HuggingFaceTB/SmolLM2-135M-Instruct model
 * **Initial Articles:** Minimum of 3 existing articles

 ## CodeBuild Flow